Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Introduction

 Every hyper-K\"ahler manifold can be described using complex analytic data (subject to additional reality conditions) via twistor theory \cite{HKLR}.
-For $\mathcal M_{SD}$, the twistor space has been identified with the so-called Deligne-Hitchin moduli $\mathcal M_{DH}$ space introduced by Deligne and Simpson \cite{Si}.
+For $\mathcal M_{SD}$, the twistor space has been identified with the so-called Deligne-Hitchin moduli space $\mathcal M_{DH}$ introduced by Deligne and Simpson \cite{Si}.
 The space $\mathcal M_{DH}$ is obtained by gluing the moduli space of $\lambda$-connections on the Riemann surface with the moduli space of $\lambda$-connections on the complex conjugate Riemann surface, and the associated family of flat connections \eqref{nabla-lambda} naturally extends to a special real holomorphic section -- a twistor line.
-The main subject of the paper is to construct these twistor lines and the hyper-K\"ahler structure of $\mathcal M_{SD}$ {\em `entirely complex analytically, so we bypass the nonlinear elliptic theory necessary to define the harmonic metrics' \footnote{C. Simpson in \cite[Section 4]{Si}}.}
+The main subject of the paper is to construct twistor lines and the hyper-K\"ahler structure of $\mathcal M_{SD}$ {\em `entirely complex analytically, so we bypass the nonlinear elliptic theory necessary to define the harmonic metrics' \footnote{C. Simpson in \cite[Section 4]{Si}}.}

 The self-duality equations \eqref{SD} generalize to punctured Riemann surfaces by imposing first order poles of the Higgs fields and a growth condition of the harmonic metric determined by their parabolic weights, called tameness, see Simpson \cite{Si1}.
-In the following, we the restrict to {\em strongly} parabolic case, where the Higgs fields have nilpotent residues.
-Then the associated family of flat connections has (up to conjugation) the same local monodromies for all spectral parameter $\lambda\in\C^*$ at the punctures \cite[table on page 720]{Si1}.
-The moduli space of solutions has then again a hyper-K\"ahler structure which was first studied by Konno \cite{Konno}.
-The complex structure $I$ is hereby the one of the moduli space of (polystable) parabolic Higgs fields, and the complex structure $J$ is that of the moduli space of logarithmic connections with prescribed local monodromy conjugacy classes.
+In the following, we restrict to {\em strongly} parabolic case, where the Higgs fields have nilpotent residues adapted to the parabolic filtration.
+Then the associated family of flat connections has (up to conjugation) the same local monodromy at each puncture \cite[table on page 720]{Si1} for all spectral parameters $\lambda\in\C^*$.
+The moduli space of solutions has again a hyper-K\"ahler structure which was first studied by Konno \cite{Konno}.
+The complex structure $I$ denotes hereby the one of the moduli space of (polystable) strongly parabolic Higgs fields, and the complex structure $J$ denotes that of the moduli space of logarithmic connections with prescribed conjugacy class of their local monodromy.